 The principle of Oneness calls for the integration of the world’s peoples and gives the lie to perceived differences of any kind including the illusion of religious differences.
 Two thousand years after the Jews were driven from Judea by the Romans, antisemitism remains a problem for Jews around the world.
-And yet who can blame any people who are loath to integrate into the unhealthy and self-destructive behaviors of the majority P-B culture?
-And yet, that’s what has to happen.
+And yet who can blame those who are loath to integrate into the unhealthy and self-destructive P-B culture?
+But that’s what has to happen.
 Religion, race, the other and all other elements of the disintegrating human community must be integrated and or transcended if for no other reason than they are all illusions.

 Each one of us has at birth not only the desire to restore wholeness to our experience but the innate wisdom to accomplish this most natural human expression.
 Without a new, wholesome and healthy narrative to provide a context for the integration of all of the world’s peoples, antagonistic and divisive conflicts will remain around the world based on religious, cultural, ethnic and other differences that have no basis in reality.
 Unless humanity can awaken to the truth of Simple Reality then mutual self-destruction will continue to be a dominant storyline with an ending too horrible to contemplate.